Community ‘violence interrupters’ work to stem rising crime

 “We’re the cure to the violence in real life.
 We know we are because we cured ourselves first,” he said.

-Crime has spiked nationwide after plummeting in the early months of the pandemic, with many cities seeing double-digit increases in gun violence.
+Violent crime has spiked nationwide after plummeting in the early months of the pandemic, with many cities seeing double-digit increases in gun violence.
 President Joe Biden’s administration has sent strike forces to Chicago, Los Angeles, New York, San Francisco and Washington, D.C., to help take down gun networks, and has encouraged states to use COVID-19 relief money to hire police or counselors.

 Smaller, grassroots efforts in communities across the country are trying alternative strategies to curb violence, recognizing the fallout from decades of “tough on crime” policies that criminalized a generation, leaving them with fewer resources and opportunities than ever.